-This article is a request to continue funding the mosquito control program.
+This article requests funding to continue the mosquito control program, which has been in place for six years in Fremont.
 The contractor has again offered the program with no increase in cost for 2012.
 The Selectmen have placed this article on the warrant so that the community can have an opportunity to consider it annually and decide whether or not to proceed again this year with a town-wide program.
 The program is consistent with what was done in years 2008 through 2011, and allows for up to two emergency sprayings of public lots and ballfields at Memorial Park and Ellis School, should that be necessary.

-Overall mosquito control is a comprehensive program including surveillance, monitoring, trapping and testing of adult mosquitoes; treatment of larvae (a major focus of an effective control program) and adulticiding.
+The overall mosquito control program is a comprehensive program beginning with surveillance, monitoring, and trapping and testing of adult mosquitoes; to treatment of larvae (a major focus of an effective control program) through adulticiding.